satishphale/bookmyshowapp/README.md

 This is backend app for bookmyshow.
 Developed in java spring-boot and mysql database.

 #### Prerequisites:
-Docker Desktop installed with kubernetes
+Docker Desktop installed with kubernetes option enabled.

 ### Setup
 #### Docker: